 In order to maintain comparable groups of respondents across studies and survey pages, we used the following exclusion criteria: (1) We excluded the respondents who did not complete the questionnaire.
 The inclusion of the respondents who broke off would bias the results, as they have less opportunity to commit page switching compared to respondents who completed the questionnaire, because the former would have visited fewer survey pages.
 (2) We excluded the respondents who navigated backwards in the questionnaire.
 Although the respondents were not offered a back button in the survey, navigation in the questionnaire using the browser's back button and submitting a page once more was possible in all three studies.
 The ECSP tool collected client-side browser data when the page was submitted by the respondents.
-Thus, when the respondents went back to a previous survey page and submitted it again, the original paradata were overwritten.
+Thus, when the respondents were overwritten.